A Community Where Everyone Can

 Articles we are featured in

-We’re excited to share that JFCS East Bay has been featured in several recent news articles highlighting our ongoing work and impact.
+We’re excited to share that JFCS East Bay has been featured in news articles highlighting our ongoing work and impact.
 From community support initiatives to key collaborations, these stories offer a closer look at the vital services we provide across the East Bay.
 We invite you to read these articles and learn more about how we’re making a difference in the lives of those we serve.

-JFCS East Bay | JWeekly 2
+JFCS East Bay | J Weekly

-JFCS East Bay | JWeekly
+JFCS East Bay | KQED

-JFCS East Bay | Fox2 KTVU
+JFCS East Bay | KQED

 If you want to support your neighbors and stand for justice, here’s how you can help: